aubble/goTunneLS/README.md

 TCPKeepAliveInterval -- interval between TCP keep alives

-####Server Options

-###
+####Required Server Fields

-Cert -- required; Path to the certificate file to send to client
+Cert -- path to the certificate file to send to client

-Key -- required
-Path to the key file
+Key -- path to the key file

-#####Issuer
+####Optional Server fields

-Path to the issuer file of the cert.
+Issuer -- Path to the issuer file of the cert.
 Only used in OCSP to validate the response.

-#####OCSPInterval
-Interval between OCSP staple updates in seconds.
+OCSPInterval -- Interval between OCSP staple updates in seconds.
 Only applies when the OCSP responder has the most up to date information, otherwise the interval between OCSP staple updates will be until the next update.

 #####SessionKeyRotationInterval
 Interval between session key rotation in seconds